hpcc-systems/DataPatterns/README.md

-         rare_patterns           The least common patterns of values; see below is_numeric              Boolean indicating if the original attribute was a numeric scalar or if the best_attribute_type value was a numeric scaler; if TRUE then the numeric_xxxx output fields will be
+         rare_patterns           The least common patterns of values; see below is_numeric              Boolean indicating if the original attribute was a numeric scalar or if the best_attribute_type value was a numeric scalar; if TRUE then the numeric_xxxx output fields will be
                                  populated with actual values; if this value is FALSE then all numeric_xxxx output values